fusioncenter-app/fusioncenter/README.md

 You can access our test environment [here](https://fusioncenter.pythonanywhere.com/).
 Below are the credentials for different user roles:

-You can access our test environment to explore FusionCenter.
-Below are the credentials for different user roles:

 ### Dancer

 - **Username:** participant1@gmail.com